Mainv4/aggregation_md/README.txt

 * matplotlib
 * networkx
 * tqdm

+## Parameters
+`
+options:
+  -h, --help            show this help message and exit -c {yes,no}, --compute {yes,no}
+                        Compute the distribution of aggregates -p {yes,no}, --parallel {yes,no}
+                        If True, the computation will be done in parallel -a ATOM_TYPE [ATOM_TYPE ...], --atom_type ATOM_TYPE [ATOM_TYPE ...]
+                        The type of the wanted atoms: "type A" "type B" "type C"
+  -e EPSILON [EPSILON ...], --epsilon EPSILON [EPSILON ...]
+                        Distance between atoms to be considered as a pair: epsilon_AC epsilon_BC
+  -tr TRAJ_FILE, --traj-file TRAJ_FILE
+                        Trajectory file or distribution file -to TOP_FILE, --top-file TOP_FILE
+                        Topology file
+  -pl {yes,no}, --plot {yes,no}
+                        Plot the distribution of aggregates -o OUTPUT, --output OUTPUT
+                        Output file
+`
+## Examples usage

 The scripts are designed to be run from the command line.
 The scripts are:
 * calc_distribution_1_type.py